jamestiotio/overdue_backend/README.md

     > cargo build
     > cargo watch -x run
     ```

+    NOTE: You might need to change the `SERVER__PORT` environment variable in the `.env` file to `8443` instead of `443` if you encounter some permission denied issue on your local machine during development.

 10. For release, you can install the binary by running `cargo install --bin overdue_backend --path .` or by running these commands (by default, the executable is placed in the `./target/release` folder):